forestsim-mtu/forestsim/README.md

 # Branches

-master is the primary stable branch for ForestSim.
-Development by the author(s) will generally take place on feature branches and 1.0.2 is the current development branch.
+`master` is the primary stable branch for ForestSim.
+Development by the author(s) will generally take place on feature branches or `development` as a general development branch.
 Contributors are encouraged to fork the repository and submit pull requests with stable code.

 # Versioning